SAD, BSP stitch alliance for Punjab Assembly polls, say will oust 'non-performing' Cong | Politics

 The seats which the BSP will contest are Kartarpur Sahib, Jalandhar-West, Jalandhar-North, Phagwara, Hoshiarpur, Tanda, Dasuya, Chamkaur Sahib, Bassi Pathana, Mehal Kalan, Nawanshahr, Ludhiana North, Sujanpur, Bhoa, Pathankot, Mohali, Amritsar North, Amritsar Central, Payal and Anandpur Sahib.

-The leaders of the two outfits claimed that the alliance will ''sweep'' the 2022 polls and oust the ''non-performing'' Congress from power.
+Both leaders claimed that the alliance will ''sweep'' the 2022 polls and oust the ''non-performing'' Congress from power.

 The SAD earlier had a tie-up with the BJP and the Badal-led party walked out of the NDA over the farm laws issue last year.